-Deciding upon bottle feeding meant we had to think about sterilising and cleaning.
+Deciding upon bottle-feeding meant we had to think about sterilising and cleaning.
 There are plenty of options out there, the most well known probably being from Tommee Tippee, who seems the go-to for most things, however, we decided, for our first pregnancy and then for this one, that we’d go with the Milton Sterilising Unit.
 Which is basically, a bucket.
 Add cold water and sterilising tablets and you’re set.

 Granted it’s not the compact unit of the Tommee Tippee for example, but for those possibly on a budget, the Milton bucket is perfect.
 As I mentioned, it is something we are again using.

-Being a bucket, it has a 5-litre capacity and easily holds bottles, plus anything else a similar size, toys etc. it also only takes 15 minutes to sterilise.
+Being a bucket, it has a 5-litre capacity and easily holds bottles, plus anything else a similar size, toys, etc. it also only takes 15 minutes to sterilise.

 All The Bottles.

-Now bottles can be quite a controversial topic when it comes to bottle feeding.
+Now bottles can be quite a controversial topic when it comes to bottle-feeding.
 Not just because some people will always choose the ‘name’ and or just have their own personal opinion, but more so ultimately and honestly, it’s sometimes not your choice.
-Sometimes, babies take matters and their mouths into their own hands and well, you may well end up end up buying and trying most bottles under the sun, with baby finally settling on a brand you’ve never heard of and or the cheapest!
+Sometimes, babies take matters and their mouths into their own hands and well, you may well end up buying and trying most bottles under the sun, with baby finally settling on a brand you’ve never heard of and or the cheapest!
 Yay!

 Like a lot of parents, for our first pregnancy, we settled on ‘trying’ the Tommee Tippee bottles.
-Our baby accepted them, however, suffered a little with trapped wind, even after adding the likes of Infacol to his feeds.
+Our baby accepted them, however, he suffered a little with trapped wind, even after adding the likes of Infacol to his feeds.
 After research, we came across the Tommee Tippee Advanced Comfort bottles and thought, as most parents will at this point, let’s give it a try.
 Thankfully, again, they were accepted and seemed to help.

 With that in mind, they are a purchase we’ve made again this time around.
 They are a bit fiddly putting together, with the inner tube, but, if they work, they work.
 Happy baby, happy parents.